akashkolakkal/csi-web-bootcamp/README.md

 # csi-web-bootcamp
-This repository contains boilerplate code for the simon game
+This repository contains boilerplate code for the To-Do List Application and Simon Game